 Satin is a fabric, as many call it, ancient.
 Since its origin and use are very old.
 It is classified as an exquisite and striking fabric since its brightness stands out.

 It was born in Asia, where it was created.
 But it was in Europe where it became known and acquires its fame and boom.
 Because Royalty wanted their dresses made with this type of fabric.
-Using it even to create lingerie pieces, which is also associated with sensuality.
+Using it even to create lingerie pieces, which are also associated with sensuality.

 However, this fabric was relegated for a long period without having prominence.
 It was considered “old-fashioned.”
 But, nowadays, it has returned to see the light and with force.
 Now it´s even one of the trending fabrics for this season, used by various haute couture houses in their collections.